AvtsVivek/LearnVsExt/src/tasks/221560-ITextEditIntroVsExt/ReadMe.md

 ## Objective

 1. The earlier example(a pure wpf application) is not working.
 The component model object is obtained only in Visual Studio setting.
 We need to start a Visual Studio Extension project.
-Here is it.
+Here it is.

 2. This example introduces [ITextEdit](https://learn.microsoft.com/en-us/dotnet/api/microsoft.visualstudio.text.itextedit)